 Welcome to an introduction to WordPress.
-This series of videos has got something for everyone from beginner to intermediate to advanced users.
 If you’re a beginner WordPress developer or someone who doesn’t want to write code you will learn the fundamentals of using the WordPress back-end to create pages, posts, navigation menus, adjust basic settings, then you can combine that later with pre-existing WordPress themes and plugins to build your websites.

 Create a Basic WordPress Theme